-How to approach candidates and elected officials so our issues are heard
+How to effectively approach elected officials in public

 Engaging members of Congress can take many forms, including personal interactions in public settings.
 Developing skills and practicing interventions with elected officials have proven helpful in the No Way to Treat a Child campaign’s advocacy efforts and for many other social justice causes.
 This guide is meant to help you prepare to make the most of engaging in public settings.

-Raising a question or making a comment to a candidate or elected official in a public setting can be done for different purposes, including:
+Raising a question or making a comment to an elected official in a public setting can be done for different purposes, including: